paritytech/capi/docs/introduction.md

 ## The Capi Approach

-Capi interactions are defined via Runes, which are a declarative, portable and strongly-typed building blocks describing client-chain interactions (including [XCM](https://github.com/paritytech/xcm-format)essaging). **Rune enable potentially-complex interactions to be folded into their most minimal and parallelized form, so that Capi developers need not think about redundancy and timing.
+Capi interactions are defined via Runes, which are a declarative, portable and strongly-typed building blocks describing client-chain interactions (including [XCM](https://github.com/paritytech/xcm-format)essaging). **Runes enable potentially-complex interactions to be folded into their most minimal and parallelized form, so that Capi developers need not think about redundancy and timing**.
 This is what enables Capi to be declarative, performant, fluent and incredibly-well-typed.
 Speaking of typings: Capi even represents errors within the type system (which is not the case for 99.9% of JavaScript APIs).

 ## Future Considerations